 - Pages – 204

 John Robertson wrote the Value of Simple to teach inexperienced investors the art of wealth creation.
-Given that Canada has the highest financial products fees globally and that even trivial amounts of fees snowball into large amounts over time, Canadians must invest prudently.
-The author teaches readers about ETFs, the most effective investment product in the world, work and how they can use them to create wealth.
+Given that Canada has the highest financial products fees globally and that even trivial fees snowball into large amounts over time, Canadians must invest prudently.
+The author teaches readers about ETFs, the most effective investment product globally, work and how they can use them to create wealth.
 In addition, it contains chapters on savings, automation of one’s investment plan, tracking and management of investments, and taxation.

 Moolala – Why Smart People Do Dumb Things With Their Money